OctHe/ICE/README.md

 Packages:

-1. some basic packs for writing program.
+1. some basic packs for programming.
+2. vim and plugins.
 2. GNURadio dependeces.
-3. vim and some related plugins.
 3. upgrade all packs.